 What is the Better Buildings Ottawa – Benchmarking and Auditing Program?

-The Benchmarking and Auditing program will support building owners and operators to identify opportunities to reduce their building’s energy consumption and greenhouse gas emissions.
-Program participants will benchmark their energy consumption and greenhouse gas emissions publicly.
-In exchange, participants will gain access to:
+The Benchmarking and Auditing program supports building owners and operators to identify opportunities to reduce their building’s energy consumption and greenhouse gas emissions.
+Program participants benchmark their energy consumption and greenhouse gas emissions publicly.
+In exchange, participants gain access to: